 - To assist in identifying additional sources of funding for coordination and implementation of special projects and activities, as deemed appropriate by the Committee.

-The BPAC meets four times a year, at 11:30 a.m. on the first Monday of February, May, August and November.
-All meetings are held in the ARDC Conference Room at 221 West First Street, Duluth, MN and lunch is provided.
+The BPAC meets four times a year, at 2:30 p.m. on the first Thursday of February, May, August and November.
+All meetings are held in the ARDC Conference Room at 221 West First Street, Duluth, MN.

 The BPAC, as an advisory committee to the Metropolitan Interstate Council, is funded through the Federal Highway Administration, the Wisconsin and Minnesota Departments of Transportation, and local match (ARDC/NWRPC).